Lisl Gaal: Early life and education

 Gaal was born in Vienna on January 17, 1924, the daughter of a gynecologist and the sister of Gertrude M. Novak, who became a physician in Chicago.
 She and her two sisters escaped Nazi Germany, and moved with their family to New York City.

 After graduating from Hunter College with an A.B. in 1944, Gaal earned a doctorate in 1948 from Harvard University, through Radcliffe College.
 Her dissertation, On the Consistency of Goedel's Axioms for Class and Set Theory Relative to a Weaker Set of Axioms, was jointly supervised by Lynn Harold Loomis and Willard Van Orman Quine.

 Later career

-Gaal lived in Berkeley, California in 1950–1951.
+Gaal lived in Berkeley, California from 1950 to 1951.
 She and her husband, mathematician Steven Gaal, both moved to Cornell University, beginning as instructors in 1953 but then in 1954 being promoted to assistant professors.
 This step was the first time the Cornell mathematics department had offered a tenure-track position to a woman.
 She also became the first woman at Cornell to advise the doctorate of a mathematics student, Angelo Margaris.

-The Gaals moved again in 1957, to the University of Minnesota, where Lisl Gaal is an associate professor emeritus.
+The Gaals moved again in 1957, to the University of Minnesota, where she became an associate professor emeritus.

 In later life, Gaal became a lithographer, making prints that combined mathematical themes with Minnesota scenes.

 Her book A Mathematical Gallery collects some of her mathematical illustrations.